fellstat/triangulator/docs/index.md

 $$\hat{p} \pm 1.96 \sqrt{\hat{p}(1-\hat{p})/n}.$$

 For complex sampling designs, the [effective sample size](https://en.wikipedia.org/wiki/Design_effect) is often lower than the collected sample size.
 In these cases, $n$ should be adjusted by dividing by the study design effect.
-Design effects of 2 are often used for RDS studies and 1.5 for Time location sampling.
+Design effects of 2 are often used for RDS studies and 1.5 for time location sampling.
 For example, if an RDS study with 300 individuals has a design effect of 2, $n$ in the confidence interval calculation should be 150.
 If a time location sample with 200 individuals has a design effect of 1.5, then $n$ should be 133.

 For proportions calculated in a sub-population, $n$ should be multiplied by the proportion of individuals in the sub-population.
 For example, consider an estimate of the proportion of HIV positive individuals who are on ART (ART coverage) with the total sample size of 230.
 If the proportion of individuals who are HIV positive is 30%, then the $n$ that should be used would be $.3*230=69$.
 This number should be further divided by the study's design effect.